-Your first notification for doping control can be daunting, and it is the Chaperone's job to make things as clear and easy as possible for you.
-It is normal to be nervous and the Chaperone will do everything they can to make you feel at ease.
-Don't be afraid to ask questions or seek guidance from the Chaperone or from your sport representative.
-Doping control is part of being an elite athlete and we encourage you to learn as much as you can about the process.
+Your first notification for doping control can be daunting, and it is the Chaperone or Doping Control Officer's job to make things as clear and easy as possible for you.
+It is normal to be nervous and our staff will do everything they can to make you feel at ease.
+Don't be afraid to ask questions or seek guidance from our staff or from your sport representative.
+Doping control is part of being an athlete and we encourage you to learn as much as you can about the process.